ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb/guide.en-gb.md

 ### Using Kubernetes proxy and ClusterIP

-The default Kubernetes `ServiceType` is `ClusterIP`, that exposes the `Service` on a cluster-internal IP.
+The default Kubernetes `ServiceType` is `ClusterIP`, which exposes the `Service` on a cluster-internal IP.
 To reach the `ClusterIP` from an external computer, you can open a Kubernetes proxy between the external computer and the cluster.

 You can use `kubectl` to create such a proxy.
 When the proxy is up, you're directly connected to the cluster, and you can use the `Services` internal IP (ClusterIP).